aazaff/teachPaleobiology/LabExercise1.md

 ## Collections

-Collections are useful for getting contextual information about the age, location, and geologic context of collected fossils.
+Collections are useful for getting additional information about the age, location, and geologic context of collected fossils.
 They are, however, generally a poor tool for data analysis.
 This is because there is no standard operational definition of a collection in the Paleobiology Database.

 For example, collection **72438** from the above example represents a single sample from the study by Holland and Patzkowsky.
 In that study, a sample represents a single *bedding plane* (i.e., the top of a single rock layer) between 100 cm<sup>2</sup> and 1600 cm<sup>2</sup> in size.